Qazeer/InfoSec-Notes/General/External_recon.md

 The goal of the research is to:

   - Gather an initial list of the domain directly linked to the targeted entity.

   - Identify the possible subsidiaries of the entity and gather information about their associated domains.

 Once the main domain names are identified:

-  - Queries to `WHOIS` records can be done to retrieve information about the `registrant` (registered holder of the domain) or the `registrar` (accredited organization that registers a domain on behalf of the `registrant`) of the domains.
+  - Queries to `Whois` records can be done to retrieve information about the `registrant` (registered holder of the domain) or the `registrar` (accredited organization that registers a domain on behalf of the `registrant`) of the domains.

-    The `whois` Linux utility can be used to retrieve the `WHOIS` record of a specified domain:
+    The `whois` Linux utility can be used to retrieve the `Whois` record of a specified domain:

     ```bash